🔍 Information Retrieval & RAG¶

 -

-This paper proposes FoSS, the first framework to incorporate GFlowNets into span-level language modeling.
-By constructing a DAG-structured state space in place of the conventional token-by-token tree structure, FoSS enables more flexible and diverse text generation, achieving up to a 12.5% improvement in MAUVE score.
+Ours proposes FoSS, which introduces GFlowNets to span-level language models for the first time.
+By constructing a DAG-structured state space to replace the traditional token-by-token tree structure, it achieves more flexible and diverse text generation, with MAUVE scores improving by up to 12.5%.

 -